Introducing King Decebalus

 King Decebalus

-King Decebalus was the last king of Dacia, a kingdom located in modern-day Romania and Moldova.
-He played a significant role in the history of the region and had a complex relationship with Emperor Trajan.
+King Decebalus was the last ruler of Dacia, a kingdom in what is now modern Romania and Moldova.
+He is a pivotal figure in regional history, known for his fierce resistance against Roman expansion and his complex interactions with Emperor Trajan.

 Rise to power